mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Figma CEO Dylan Field discusses fundraising, hiring and marketing in stealth mode
+  - Zoom UX teardown: 5 fails and how to fix them
      <hr/>

-      - *You’d be hard pressed to hang out with a designer and not hear the name Figma.
-The company behind the largely browser-based design tool has made a huge splash in the past few years, building a massive war chest with more than $130 million from investors like …*
+      - *Valued at over $60 billion and used by millions each day for work and staying in touch with friends and family, the COVID-19 pandemic has helped make Zoom one of the most popular and relevant enterprise applications.
+On one level, its surge to the top can be …*

-  - VW kicks off production of its all-electric SUV, the ID.
-4
+  - Tech Is Not Neutral campaign urges companies to stop working with law enforcement agencies
       <hr/>

-      - *Volkswagen has started series production of the ID.
-4, an all-electric SUV and the first under the automaker’s new ID label to be headed to the United States.
-Series production of the ID.4 kicked off Thursday at the company’s Zwickau factory in Germany ahead …*
+      - *There are a number of tech companies that either directly work with law enforcement agencies, or supply their tech to them.
+Amazon’s doorbell camera company Ring has partnered with more than 1,300 police departments and Amazon Web Services sells its product t…*

-  - Lyft is suspending rideshare operations in California
+  - The founders of Blavity and The Shade Room are coming to Disrupt 2020
       <hr/>

-      - *Lyft has decided to suspend its ridesharing operations in California beginning tonight at 11:59 pm PT, unless it receives a stay from the Court of Appeals today.
-“We don’t want to suspend operations,” Lyft wrote in a blog post.
-“We are going to keep up the fi…*
+      - *Although the media industry is currently in the midst of a long-overdue reckoning over diversity, representation and racism, Morgan DeBaun and Angie Nwandu have been building a more diverse digital media landscape for years.
+And we’re excited to welcome them …*

-  - Join Female Founders Fund's Anu Duggal for a live Q&A today at 11am PT/2pm ET
+  - Border wall crowdfunding scheme leads to Trump ally Steve Bannon's arrest
       <hr/>

-      - *Startups are rebounding.
-Venture capitalists are open for business.
-And during the pandemic, the pace of dealmaking has not slowed down.
-But how is this new era of uncertainty impacting underrepresented founders?
-Has startup-land become more inclusive, or do …*
+      - *One of President Trump’s former top political advisors was arrested in connection with a crowdfunding scheme to build a U.S. border wall, according to charges unsealed by federal prosecutors Thursday.
+Steve Bannon is one of four individuals named in the indic…*

-  - Report: Apple quietly acquired Israel's Camerai, formerly Tipit, a specialist in AR and camera tech
+  - Figma CEO Dylan Field discusses fundraising, hiring and marketing in stealth mode
       <hr/>

-       - *Apple is well known for picking up smaller startups on the hush-hush to augment its business, and today news leaked out about the latest of these… nearly two years after the fact.
-Sometime between 2018 and 2019, the iPhone giant reportedly acquired and shut d…*
+       - *You’d be hard pressed to hang out with a designer and not hear the name Figma.
+The company behind the largely browser-based design tool has made a huge splash in the past few years, building a massive war chest with more than $130 million from investors like …*